ShirokumaB/it-incident-chatbot/README.md

-# IT Incident Knowledge Base Chatbot (Portfolio Version)
+# IT Incident Knowledge Base Chatbot

 ## 📌 Project Overview
 This project is a **Retrieval-Augmented Generation (RAG) Chatbot** designed to assist IT engineers in resolving incidents efficiently.
 It acts as an intelligent interface that allows users to query a knowledge base of past incident logs using natural language.